2026 News

 The published Bridge2AI-Voice Adult Dataset contains derived features from the audio waveforms.
 This PhysioNet project does not contain raw audios.

 Accessing raw audio is a more involved process and requires institutional sign off.
-Detailed instructions for accessing the dataset are provided on the Synapse page.
-For unique questions regarding data access, please reach out to the access committee: DACO@b2ai-voice.org
+Please reach out to the access committee if you are interested in access: DACO@b2ai-voice.org

 For questions regarding the dataset itself, please contact the corresponding author, listed on the sidebar.